m3t4lw01f/unlimited-plex-server/README.md

     - `mkdir /mnt/library/movies`
     - `mkdir /mnt/library/tv`
 - For Plex
-  - Ensure `PLEX_PORT` in `.env` is open on your router/firewall so that Plex is externally accessible
+  - Ensure `PORT_PLEX` in `.env` is open on your router/firewall so that Plex is externally accessible
   - Get a [Plex claim token](https://account.plex.tv/claim) and set `PLEX_CLAIM_TOKEN` in `.env`
     - This token is only good for a few minutes, so be quick with the next step
   - The above is required so that when Plex starts, it automatically signs into your account and is available via Plex's [web app](https://app.plex.tv).